sigcsets/sigcse_website/policies/iticsesteering.md

 ##### Working

-The Steering Committee should meet as needed, typically at least three times a year via phone/teleconference and once a year face to face at the ITiCSE conference​.
+The Steering Committee should meet as needed, typically at least three times a year via phone/teleconference and once a year face to face at the ITiCSE conference.
 The agenda and minutes of the Steering Committee meetings are circulated to committee members, and to the ACM SIGCSE, ACM Europe and Informatics Europe boards.

 ##### Expenses and Expectations